Lipen/glucose/README.md

 > This repository is a _fork_ of the original [Glucose SAT solver](https://github.com/audemard/glucose).

-## Changes

-This repository _preserves_ the original Glucose SAT solver code, but it has included some modifications to make it easier to use as a library in other projects.

-- Improved [CMake configuration](https://github.com/Lipen/glucose/blob/lipen/4.2.1/CMakeLists.txt) to build a shared library.
-- Added [C API](https://github.com/Lipen/glucose/blob/lipen/4.2.1/capi/cglucose.h) for easier integration with other languages.

-Credits to [Christoph Jabs @chrjabs](https://github.com/chrjabs/glucose4) for some parts.

 ## Dev branches

 The `fork` branch (_which you are currently looking at_) is just an empty placeholder.